-- Have the students complete the Faith Connections activity on the page in their small groups. - If time permits, have each group share their lists with the large group. - Read the Did You Know feature on the page and discuss the significance of the photo. - Explain that over time the Church has sadly divided into different groups.
+- ► Have the students complete the Faith Connection activity on the page in their groups or with partners. - ► Have each group share their list with the rest of the class. - Read the Did You Know feature on the page and discuss the significance of the photo. - Explain that over time the Church has sadly divided into different groups.
 One of the biggest divisions was between Eastern Christianity (Eastern Europe and Russia) and Western Christianity (Western Europe).

 Classroom Council.
 To reinforce the idea that the Church's role is to address the signs of the times, hold a classroom Catholic council.
-Explain to the group that they are to imagine themselves as Church leaders who have come together to address a moral issue for today's youth.
+Explain to the students that they are to imagine themselves as Church leaders who have come together to address a moral issue for today's youth.
 Which moral issue should they focus on?
 Which Catholic teachings address this issue?
-If time permits, have the young people work in either groups or pairs to address other issues by writing a letter to Catholic youth in the U.S. asserting Catholic teachings.
+If time permits, have the students work in either groups or pairs to address other issues by writing a letter to Catholic youth in the U.S. asserting Catholic teachings.